sartoboicard/sartoboicard/README.md

 - 👋 Hi, I’m @sartoboicard
-- 👀 I’m interested in all things eComm and AI related.
+- 👀 I’m interested in all things crypto and AI related.
-- 🌱 I’m currently learning Product Management and machine learning.
+- 🌱 I’m currently learning Product Management and ML.
 - 💞️ I’m looking to collaborate on anything AI/ML related.
 - 📫 How to reach me - sarinbp@gmail.com or Sarin Boivin Picard on LinkedIn.